 115200 The baud rate.

 debug Log status in syslog.

-crtscts Use hardware flow control between the computer and modem (at baudrate of 115200 this is a must).

-modem Indicates that this is a modem device; pppd will hang up the phone before and after making the call.
+crtscts Use hardware flow control between the computer and modem (at baudrate of modem Indicates that this is a modem device; pppd will hang up the phone before and after making the call.